 Crittenton Community Center

-DFYF’s Community Restoration Model – a social justice approach to revitalization
+DFYF’s Community Restoration Model

 Other key components to the model include treating childhood trauma, breaking generational patterns, a non-traditional approach to workforce development, a gender responsive culture of care, and commitment to diversity.

 At less than 4,000 square feet, the former Crittenton Youth Center struggled to keep up with demand.
 Within the first week of opening in 2015, the after-school program was filled to capacity.
 As we planned for expansion, we recognized that the surrounding neighborhood lacked many community resources – no public library and no recreation center.
 It became clear that, in order to better serve the neighborhood, DFYF needed – not a bigger youth center, but instead a community center where access to basic services are available.

 “We realized that building a bigger space only for after-school and summer programs was putting a band-aid on a much bigger problem.” – Duane Casares, DFYF CEO

 Building the Crittenton Community Center has not been without challenges.
 Construction was initially scheduled to begin October 2021 but was repeatedly delayed due to the pandemic.
 Because of supply chain issues and rising costs for material and labor, the cost to demolish the old building and build the new Center grew by more than $3 million over initial estimates.

 Because of the support of generous donors, DFYF raised over $10.3 million.
 The physical space of the new Center was developed with great intentionality.
 The building, designed by the local architectural firm DesignGroup and constructed by Marker, Inc., was developed to convey an atmosphere that is both welcoming and open.
 The new Center initiates a community changing movement – a restorative justice model of community healing grounded in the basic needs of food, shelter, safety, health, education, and human life.